amwalding/ipv6-ref/README.md

 Replace DOMAIN with the Domain Name in the commands below.
 Replace INTFC with the system name for the network interface below.

+[!NOTE]If you have any that I should add, please let me know.

+[!IMPORTANT]The best ping to test worldwide IPv6 connectivity `$ ping 2600::1` or `ping6 2600::1`  This is actually SPRINT's IPv6 address.

 Action | Linux Command | MAC OS Command | Windows Command | Notes
 ------------------------------- | ----------------------------------- | --------------------------------- | ------------------------------------ | ----------------------------
 Display IPv6 Settings | `$ sysctl net.ipv6` | `$ sysctl net.inet6` | | Attempt to show what IPv6 settings are present in the OS